roryl/lucee-book/dates.md

 ![](date.png)

 Creating a Date only object using the createDate() function, simply creates a DateTime object, but the Time is 0.
-This is handy when time is not needed but only the date.
+This is handy when only the date is needed and not the time.

 {% gist id="roryl/6a9839d7d9cbd52636afc35844e1aa3f",file="create_date_time.cfm" %}{% endgist %}